Ammu003/Kitab/README.md

-# Kitab
+# Shatranj
-A bookstore website.
+A chess.com clone